worldsayshi/circuits/README.md

 # TODOs

+## Refactor graph structure

+Refactor the internal graph data format so that components end up inside nodes array.
+There is no more components array.

+Pro:
+1. Allowing components to connect directly to other components (see `testGraph4-NewFormat.ts`)
+2. (Perhaps) simpler conversion between internal and d3 format.
+Hmm, probably not.

+Con:
+1. Transaction cost

+# Fixed TODOS

 ## Fix `optimizeGraph`
 Current calculation is wrong because it allows solutions where disparate graphs can each have the wrong solution but the sum of them adds up to zero.